Brosqwa/AkumaUtils/README.md

 # AkumaUtils
-it's a chattriggers module, idk why I put it on github and not made it downloadable on the website who knows, maybe I will someday.
-I'm writing this on midnight, anyway
+it's a chattriggers module, idk why I put it on github and not made it downloadable on the website who knows, maybe I will do that one day.
+I'm writing this at midnight, anyway

 ## How to install
 1.